valsdav/DeepSuperCluster/NtuplesProduction/README.md

 ## Procedure

 - The Dumper is applied on top of RECO dataset to extract TTrees containing all the necessary informations about clusters, caloparticles, rechits, simhits.
-- The script `windows_creator_dynamic_global_overlap` is applied on the dumper output in order to extract a list of detector windows for each event.
+- The script `windows_creator_general.py` is applied on the dumper output to extract a list of detector windows for each event.
-    - this version of the script creates all the possible windows around all the possible seeds and save the list of clusters inside each window.
-Windows can be overalapped and the clusters can be associated to multiple seeds.
+    - this script creates all the possible windows around all the possible seeds and save the list of clusters inside each window.
-    - Different versions of this script generate the windows in different ways.
+    - Windows can be overlapped (optionally)
+    - All the clusters can be associated to multiple seeds.

-- To apply the window creator algo the helper script `cluster_ndjson_dynamic_global_overlap.py` is used:
+- To apply the window creator algo the helper script `cluster_ndjson_general.py` is used:
   - This script uses the dumper input tree, applies the window creation step and save text file containing 1 window for each line.
 The dictionary containing the information for each window is saved in json format.
   - The txt file corresponding to each input file is saved and compressed

-- In order to apply these scripts in an efficient way an helper script for condor submission has been prepared: `condor_ndjson.py`
-  - An example on how to run is is in `prod_ntuple.sh`
+- The script `condor_ndjson.py` runs the window creation script on condor on all the files in parallel.

 ### Tensorflow dataset format